 Could have, should have, would have.
 Query: Did Obama also only get one chance to to make a second impression?
 Did America's president also "blow" his chance last week?

-Recall Obama's first opportunity to keep this Cold Warrior in line:
+Recall Obama's first opportunity to keep this Cold Warrior in line, when, instead, he promised Putin "flexibility" in his second term.

 No, Obama's "reset" of America's relationship with Russia didn't bear fruit.
 Instead, it has been met with an "in your face" policy from Putin.